w3c/secure-payment-confirmation/explainer.md

   the pre-authentication details with the assertion details to ensure that they align.

+**Click-jacking attack**

+Like Web Authentication, SPC does not require a user activation (although it used to; see [issue 216](https://github.com/w3c/secure-payment-confirmation/issues/216) for details on why it was part of the specification and why it was removed).
+Without a user activation requirement, there is a slightly increased risk that a malicious site might attempt to click-jack the user.
+To mitigate this risk, user agents can implement a delay between the display of the transaction dialog and enabling the "Verify" button.

 ## Privacy Considerations

 On top of the [WebAuthn privacy considerations], there are a few considerations